-El Rasheid Zakaria, MD, PhD, is a research assistant professor with the Department of Surgery, Division of Trauma, Clinical Care, Burn, and Emergency surgery.
+El Rasheid Zakaria, MD, PhD, is a research assistant professor with the Department of Surgery, Division of Trauma, Critical Care, Burn, and Emergency surgery.

 Dr. Zakaria obtained his MD from Zagazig University, Egypt in 1983 and his PhD in nephrology, physiology, and biophysics from the University of Lund, Sweden in 1995.
 He joined the Department of Surgery in February of 2017, coming from the Translational Research Institute of Hamad Medical Corporation (HMC) in Doha, Qatar, where he worked for 7 years.
 As head of basic research at HMC, Dr. Zakaria established the first basic biomedical research using animal models of disease in the State of Qatar.
 He collaborated in the development and implementation of the HMC’s research strategic plan and served on research governance and research compliance committees.